Term Insurance Tax Benefits: Save Taxes and Secure Your Future

 • Q: Can I claim tax benefits on term insurance premiums?

-Ans: Yes, you can claim deductions on premiums paid for term insurance under Section 80C.
-Adding health riders allows you to claim additional benefits under Section 80D.
+Ans: Yes, premiums paid for term insurance can be claimed under Section 80C.
+If you add health-related riders, they usually fall under Section 80D.

 • Q: What is the maximum deduction for senior citizens under Section 80D?

-Ans: Senior citizens can claim deductions up to ₹50,000 annually for premiums paid towards health riders or standalone health policies.
+Ans: Senior citizens can claim up to ₹50,000 a year for premiums paid on health riders or separate health insurance.

 • Q: What happens if I don’t pay my term insurance premiums?

-Ans: If premiums are not paid on time, the policy will lapse, and you will lose all benefits, including tax deductions under Sections 80C and 80D.
+Ans: If premiums are missed, the policy lapses and all benefits stop, including the tax deductions under Sections 80C and 80D.

 • Q: Can I claim term insurance benefits if the policy lapses?